Supporting Ethical Clinical Practice

 These resources are intentionally developed for clinicians who value clarity over shortcuts and discernment over trends.

-• professional boundaries and informed consent
+• Faith integration and informed consent

-• clinical responsibility and referral decisions
+• Referral decisions and clinical responsibility

-• medical factors that may impact psychological symptoms
+• Medical factors influencing psychological symptoms

 Christian EMDR Cognition & Resourcing Toolkit